Rustam-Z/machine-learning/hands-on-ml/README.md

     - Main Challenges of ML
     - Testing and Validating
 - [CHAPTER 2: End-to-End Machine Learning Project](CHAPTER-2:-End-to-End-Machine-Learning-Project)
+    - Look at the Big Picture
+    - Get the data

 ## CHAPTER 1: The Machine Learning Landscape
 ### What is Machine Learning?